atul1503/Knowledge/SwiftUI.md

            // This block contains the code that gets executed whenever SwiftUI needs to render this view
            // It runs when the view first appears and re-runs whenever any @State or observed data changes
            // This block is a closure that returns a View
-           // You can write logical code here, like:
-           // - Variables and constants using let/var
-           // - Control flow (if/else, switch, loops)
-           // - Function calls
-           // - Calculations
            // You have access to:
            // - Properties and methods of the view struct
            // - @State and other property wrappers